Sonic Boom Six: Deck Cheese to Rebel Alliance (2005–2009)

-Child's departure and Sonic Boom Six (2009–2015)
+Childs's departure and Sonic Boom Six (2009–2015)

 On 8 October 2009, it was announced on the band's official website that Ben Childs would be leaving the band after the forthcoming "Boom or Bust" tour and that he would be temporarily replaced by Matthew Reynolds – current vocalist and guitarist with rock band Drawings and also formerly of Howards Alias.
 In February 2010 new permanent member James "Jimmy T Boom" Routh, formerly of Myth of Unity, joined the band on guitar.
 Lee Hartney from The Smith Street Band joined the band on two tours in 2011, playing guitar & keytar.

 On 4 February 2012, in a radio interview with Matt Stocks on Kerrang Radio, Paul Barnes and Laila Khan announced that their new album would be eponymous.

 During a free gig sponsored by HP Live and Last FM at The Roadhouse in Manchester on 19 April 2012 Barney Boom/Paul Barnes announced that the band were due to sign a deal the following Saturday and that the new album would be released in September 2012.

 Sonic Boom Six played the main stage at 2000 Trees Festival in Gloucestershire on 13 July 2012.

 McMinn's departure and The F-Bomb (2015 to present)

-It was announced on 14 May 2015 via their Facebook page that founding member Neil "Macca" McMinn had decided to leave the band as he wanted a new challenge after 12 years with the band.
+It was announced on 14 May 2015 on their official site and via their Facebook page that founding member Neil "Macca" McMinn had decided to leave the band as he wanted a new challenge after 12 years with the band.
 The release of Sonic Boom Six's next album was delayed to allow the band time to recruit a replacement drummer.

-It was confirmed on 22 May 2015 that Luke Hesketh would be taking over drumming duties from Neil McMinn.
+It was confirmed on 21 May 2015 that Luke Hesketh would be taking over drumming duties from Neil McMinn.
 Luke, along with bandmate James Routh, would be splitting his time between Sonic Boom Six and The Karma Party.

 After receiving funding via the PledgeMusic crowdfunding website the release date of the fifth album The F-Bomb is 27 May 2016, on Cherry Red Records.

 In June 2017, the band released an eight track 'mini-album' Cardiac Address.
 The record was funded via crowdfunding, as with the preceding release.
 It featured a less produced and more aggressive sound.
 Funds raised supported the bands Vans Warped American tour, June through August.